AbhinavGupta2003/ocr-web-app/README.md

 Text Extraction (OCR): Extracts text from the uploaded images using EasyOCR.
 Keyword Search: Allows users to search for specific keywords in the extracted text.
 Demo
-You can access the live demo of the application here: OCR Web Application on Hugging Face
+You can access the live demo of the application here: (https://huggingface.co/spaces/abhinav785/ocr-app)

 Installation
 To run this project locally, follow these steps: